sendgrid/sendgrid-ruby/mail_helper_v3.md

 msg.set_subject('this subject overrides the Global Subject on the second Personalization', 1)

-# The values below this comment are global to entire message
+# The values below this comment are global to the entire message

 msg.set_from(SendGrid::Email.new('test0@example.com', 'Example User0'))